 Mississippi Medical Marijuana

-Support the Ballot Initiative for Medical Marijuana in Mississippi in 2020
+Support the Medical Marijuana Ballot Initiative for Mississippi in 2020

 Medical marijuana will be on the Mississippi ballot in 2020.
 The citizen-backed legalization effort is led by Mississippians for Compassionate Care.
 This organization is supported by a steering committee of medical and health care professionals, law enforcement representatives, leaders in the faith community, and veterans who are working for sick patients in Mississippi.
 They are funding and operating Medical Marijuana 2020, a campaign that gathered enough signatures to qualify Initiative 65 and allow citizens to vote on medical marijuana in the 2020 general election.

 Canna Advisors has two team members from Mississippi, so we share a personal interest in seeing the initiative succeed.
 We have been strong advocates and supporters from our base in Colorado and with our team members on the ground in Mississippi.